clickataxi/api-documentation/index.md

 #### Response attributes

-`company` Full Company object with taxi company which handled booking.
+`company` Full Company object with taxi company which handled booking

-`pickup` Full Location object with pickup details.
+`pickup` Full Location object with pickup details

+`dropoff` Full Location object with dropoff details (only returned if available).

 `vehicleType` Type of car which is picking up client.
 Valid values are returned in [companies/spot](#spot_companies) operations (`vehicleTypes` attribute)